 Going back with him in the car, I soon realised he was a lovely, genuine lad.
-But there’s a steel and determination to Ole Gunnar too.
+But I soon found out that there’s a steel and determination to Ole Gunnar too.
 A lot of players would have shrunk in his position, coming into a changing room like we had at United, with such big personalities and high standards, but he didn't.

 Pretty soon everyone was able to see his willingness to learn and his desire to get better.
-Watching him doing the finishing drills was pretty amazing, because he could do things other players couldn’t.
-Pretty soon he’d earned the respect of players like Roy Keane, Eric Cantona and Peter Schmeichel and became an important member of the squad.
+Watching him doing the finishing drills was pretty amazing, because he could do things that other players couldn’t.
+He earned the respect of players like Roy Keane, Eric Cantona and Peter Schmeichel and became an important member of our squad.
 Nothing was too much trouble for Ole Gunnar and his enthusiasm was infectious.

 The only real injury I can remember him having was a hamstring in 1997 and his attitude was brilliant during rehab.
-And there are a lot of great memories with him.
-One that stands out was the game against Nottingham Forest in February 1999 (above), when Ole Gunnar came off the bench to score four goals in 20 minutes.
+I have a lot of great memories with him.
+One that really stands out was the Premier League game against Nottingham Forest in February 1999, when he came off the bench to score four goals in 20 minutes.
 And he didn’t tap them in, he smashed them.

-And then of course there was his winning goal in the Champions League final in Barcelona.
-He’d been close to leaving United before then, but had been determined to stay and cropped up with that winner in the biggest game of all.
-Classic Ole Gunnar.
+And then, of course, there was his winning goal in the Champions League final in Barcelona.
+He’d been close to leaving United before that, but had been determined to stay.
+Then he crops up with the winner in the biggest game of all - classic Ole Gunnar!

 LEAVING OLD TRAFFORD

-It turned out that Ole Gunnar’s goal against Bayern was the last one during my time at United.
-By then, Kiddo was manager of Blackburn and he offered me the Head Physio job there.
+That goal against Bayern was Ole Gunnar's last one during my time at United.
+By then, Kiddo was manager of Blackburn Rovers and offered me the Head Physio job there.

-We played the Champions League final on the Wednesday night and on the Friday I went in to do Mark Bosnich’s medical.
+So we played the Champions League final on the Wednesday night and on the Friday I went in to do Mark Bosnich’s medical.
 I’d already arranged a meeting with the gaffer and he thought I was after a pay rise.
-I said, "you’d better read the letter".
+I said, 'You’d better read the letter.'